 Sign up for your free listing today!

-It’s all too easy to link up all your channels and send out the same message through all.
-Instagram operates on hash tags, but the hash tags that you use in Instagram are not going to have the same relevance to accessing your audience on Twitter and Facebook doesn’t necessarily require you to use hash tags.
+It’s all too easy to link up all your Facebook, Instagram and Twitter accounts and send out the same message through all.
+Instagram operates on hashtags, but the hashtags that you use in Instagram are not going to have the same relevance to accessing your audience on Twitter and Facebook doesn’t necessarily require you to use hashtags.

-Your audience on Twitter do not want leave this channel to view the image you posted in Instagram.
+Your audience on Twitter does not want to leave this channel to view the image you posted on Instagram.
 Therefore, leaving you with an uninspiring and unengaged lonely Twitter feed.

 Whether it is two brands coming together to design products and collections together or brands coming together to cross promote each other brands, or create product packages to attract sales.